-- i.
-The product's brand name - ii.
-The Australian Approved Name of the active ingredients in the product - iii.
-Its approved indications, relevant to the productspecific media statement - iv.
+i.
+The product's brand name

+- ✓ ii.
+The Australian Approved Name of the active ingredients in the product - ✓ iii.
+Its approved indications, relevant to the product-specific media statement - 🗸 iv.
 Therapeutic class - v.
 Public funding status and restrictions, or a notation if the product is not publicly funded - vi.
 A summary of the side effect profile, product's precautions, adverse effects, warnings, contraindications, and interactions - vii.
-A copy of, or a link to the product's Consumer Medicine Information
+A copy of, or a link to the product's Consumer Medicine Information - 10.1 & 10.2: Does not advertise or include promotional claims for a prescription product to the public - ✓ 10.1 a) Content is consistent with the Code - 10.1 b) Appropriate because the information is relevant to the Australian public, such as the announcement of new public funding such as a PBS listing - 10.1c) Issued once.
+This example post is part of a coordinated announcement, and posted once in coordination with other channels, such as the media statement it links to. - ✓ 10.1g) It does not include claims, promotional statements, comparisons to other products, quotes that promote the product, an image of the packaging, reference to an access program, not accompanied by any material that encourages the use of the product.

 Companies are to decide on what and how much information to provide that satisfies vi.
 Expectations will be proportionate to the social media context.
-For example, these are simplified for a consumer-facing audience and proportionate to the information provided in the LinkedIn post.
+For example, these are simplified for a consumerfacing audience and proportionate to the information provided in the LinkedIn post.
 More information would be expected in the product-specific media statement.

 When posting on social media, companies must ensure links do not promote prescription medicines to consumers.
 Linking to the Consumer Medicine Information (CMI) is mandatory.
 However, linking to a consumer media statement may not be appropriate, as it is intended for media, not a direct consumer audience.
-Companies must make this decision responsibly, ensuring any content shared is not promotional in nature.
+Companies should make this decision responsibly, ensuring any content shared is not promotional in nature